derek/burt/readme.md

 **Can I include a `.burt` directly in my HTML page?**

-That's a bad idea.
+That seems like a bad idea.
 Burt is intended to be part of a build process.

 Install
 -------